St Andrew's, Wells Street and St Andrews, Kingsbury are the same building ......

 Frank Stamper, in later life, recalled to his grand daughter how the choir stood seven steps up, looking directly down into the carriage and having to be in position two hours before it started.

-The gramophone records
+The first ever gramophone records by an English choir

 On the 12th & 13th October 1902 at the studios of the Gramophone Company (forerunner of EMI) located in the basement of the Coburn Hotel, St Andrew's, under the direction of their choirmaster, F Docker, became the first English choir to record a gramophone record.